Kansas City City Hall: Exterior

 To the south of the building are fountains with two ornamental sea horses, dolphins, and seashells.
-City employees named the sea horses "Lug" (on the west side) and "Cut" (on the east side) soon after the fountain's dedication.
+City employees named the sea horses on the west side "Lug" and those on the east side "Cut" after the fountain's dedication.
 They were named for lugs of the political machine and cuts in pay for city workers in the 1930s.
 A statue of Abraham Lincoln and his son Tad was sculpted by Lorenzo Ghiglieri.

 The top floor features an observation deck.